Well the holidays are over and that means it's time to head south for our water-based fun on Dreamtime, who waits patiently in

 was nearly empty during late August.
 We had some prime seating for "golden" hour.

 One of the fun stops we made around the Zion/Kanab area was to the Moqui Cave, which is a really cool museum built into large cave.
-It
+It has a

 We felt that the roads around Zion really offered some spectacular scenery, just breathtaking.
 Packed a picnic lunch and had a driving